 All staff should be physically capable and free of injury before the start of their shift.
 It’s important to open up a discussion about their mental health and physical fitness levels.
 This can be done by consulting a company doctor.
 By taking the right precautions and suitable preventive measures, employees' health risks can be minimized.

-In order to create good and, above all, safe working conditions when working alone, it is important to communicate concerns about health risks and hazards, as well as other concerns they may have while working.
+In order to create good and, above all, safe working conditions when alone, it is important to communicate concerns about health and safety hazards, as well as other concerns they may have while working.
 At the same time, all safety measures must be jointly decided and implemented.
 The risk for hazards should be continuously reviewed and adjusted.

 According to the recommendation of the Occupational Health and Safety Act, a risk assessment is successful if the following 7 steps are observed: